 - Approximately one-third of the total revenue approved for distribution will be provided to the central IT units (Information Technology Services, Office of Distance Learning, University Libraries) for instructional technology enhancements that will deliver campus‐wide benefits.

-- Approximately one-third of the total revenue approved for distribution will be distributed in response to approved proposals that will materially improve instructional technology.
+- Approximately one-third of the total revenue approved for distribution will be distributed in response to approved proposals that will improve instructional technology.

 Proposals may be submitted on behalf of any university organization, not just the colleges and academic departments.
 The key for consideration by the Student Technology Fee Advisory Committee is that the proposed project, if funded, must enhance instructional technology resources for students and faculty, as specified by Florida Statute 1009.24.